1. What do pharmacists do?

 1. What is the PCAT?

-The Pharmacy College Admission Test (PCAT) is a standardized exam administered by Pearson and is required by many, but not all, pharmacy institutions.
+The Pharmacy College Admission Test (PCAT) is a standardized exam administered by Pearson and is required by some pharmacy institutions.
 It measures general academic ability and scientific knowledge necessary for the PharmD curriculum.
 The content areas measured by the PCAT include: Biological Processes, Chemical Processes, Critical Reading, and Quantitative Reasoning multiple-choice subtests are a few experimental items that are not counted toward your score.

 Visit the PharmCAS School Directory to determine the PCAT requirements per school.